 What level is the course and do I need any particular skills?

-This is a course for all levels, from beginners with no previous experience, to those who have taken prop making courses before.
+This course is open to all levels—from complete beginners with no prior experience to those who have previously taken prop making courses.

 How will I be taught, and will there be any work outside the class?